GTFS-RT Realtime Sync

 async def _persist_to_ledger(self, tap: NormalizedTap) -> None:

-"""Idempotent upsert to reconciliation database."""
+"""Idempotent upsert to the reconciliation database (asyncpg / SQLAlchemy)."""

 async def run(self):